buffoletti/ioBroker.sbms/README.md

 Simple adapter to make data from [Electrodacus SBMS](https://electrodacus.com/) available as states from MQTT or the rawPage.

 Units and structure was a little customized from original data stream.
-If debug option is enabled, original data is additionally pushed to sbms.x.mqtt- and sbms.x.mqtt-folders.
+If full message option is enabled, original data is additionally pushed to sbms.x.mqtt- and sbms.x.mqtt-folders.
 If both options are enabled, basic info is updated from MQTT stream whereas battery parameters and counters from the rawPage. balancing is not put in the general datastructure.

 # MQTT

 1. Setup MQTT Broker and connect iobroker
 2. Connect SBMS to wifi and MQTT broker
-3. Identify state that receives the SBMS topic (default root/sbms)
+3. Identify ioBroker state that receives the SBMS JSON (default root/sbms)
-4. In the SBMS adapter name topic in the iobroker format with dots
+4. In the SBMS adapter configuration name topic in the iobroker format with dots
-5. Adjust Updating intervall (<1s: every update of the topic state is processed)
+5. Adjust Updating intervall (1s: every update of the topic state is processed)

 # rawPage